 Brachialis

-A significant muscle in the upper arm and forearm, the brachialis sits behind the outer biceps and shoots down through the the elbow joint.
+A significant muscle in the upper arm and forearm, the brachialis sits behind the outer biceps and shoots down through the elbow joint.
 It’s the strongest elbow flexor and adds mass to the upper arm too.

 Forearms